karkipra/BackendTakehomeChallenge/README.md

 1. Use any libraries or tools as you see fit.
 2. Be creative and deliver on-time.
 3. A good template / tutorial to use https://testdriven.io/blog/deploying-django-to-heroku-with-docker/

-## Implementation

-- Used this tutorial https://testdriven.io/blog/deploying-django-to-heroku-with-docker/ to start off the project